Defence Stores Staff and Quartermasters – November 1911

 • 7 MT Stores Depot, Blenheim

-Freed from the burden of managing MT, the Chief Ordnance Officer (COO) with NZAOC, Territorial units of the New Zealand Ordnance Corps (NZOC) and personnel from the NZTS provided.
+Freed from the burden of managing MT, the Chief Ordnance Officer (COO) with NZAOC, Territorial units of the New Zealand Ordnance Corps (NZOC) and personnel from the NZTS would provide.

-• Light Aid Detachments and mobile workshops providing 1st and 2nd line support across Field Force Units
+• Light Aid Detachments and mobile workshops to provide 1st and 2nd line support across Field Force Units

 • Armament and General Engineering Workshops.